ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/Dog-FMT_Safety-Procedures-Summary.md

 ---

 I have been hoping to work with medical researchers to try and get proper safety trials done before releasing the process to the public for review.
-I am hoping that in explaining how seriously I took this process I can dissuade people from doing it themselves.
+My expectation is that in explaining how seriously I took this process I can dissuade people from doing it themselves.

 Any specific details I provide about my experimental trial process are being shared solely for the purposes of: